arangodb/python-arango-async/docs/serialization.rst

             # Load multiple documents.
             return pd.DataFrame(json.loads(data))

-You would then use the custom serializer/deserializer when working with collections:
+You would then use the custom serializer/deserializer when working with collections.

 **Example:**